citrineos/citrineos.github.io/index.md

 ---
 layout: default
 title: Home
+hero-title: Citrine OS
+hero-subtitle: Empowering the Global EV Revolution with Open-Source Innovation.
+logo: /assets/images/231002_Citrine_OS_Logo_Citrine_Icon.png
 ---

-# Citrine OS: Empowering the Global EV Revolution with Open-Source Innovation
+# Our Mission

-At CitrineOS, our mission is to drive the transformation of the electric vehicle (EV) charging landscape, making it more attainable, equitable, and diverse than ever before.
+With CitrineOS, our mission is to drive the transformation of the EV charging landscape, making it more attainable, equitable, and diverse than ever before.
 For over a decade, our parent company, S44, has been at the forefront of EV charging software, powering automotive OEMs and leading EV network operators.
 Now, through CitrineOS, we are taking a giant leap forward in advancing the adoption of electric vehicles and diversifying the EV charging infrastructure worldwide.

-## Description

-### Who We Are
+# Who We Are

 CitrineOS, created by S44, is the brainchild of a dedicated team with deep expertise in EV charging technology.
 We understand the critical role that reliable back-end software plays in the world of EV charging.
 Our commitment to innovation and inclusivity drives us to make our solutions accessible to everyone.

-### What We Offer
+# What We Offer

 CitrineOS is more than just software; it's a catalyst for change.
 We are proud to offer our Open Charge Point Protocol (OCPP) 2.0.1 open source software on GitHub.
 This groundbreaking platform empowers a wide range of stakeholders, from passionate EV enthusiasts to the most prominent charge point operators, fleet managers, and automotive manufacturers.

-### With CitrineOS, you can:
+# With CitrineOS, you can:

 1. Provision New Charging Equipment: Seamlessly set up new charging stations, ensuring they're ready for action.